 The elected office bearers of VCOSS are registered with the ACNC and are bound by the requirements of the ACNC and corporation law.

-For earlier annual or financial reports, please call 03 9235 1000 or send an email
+For earlier annual or financial reports, please send us an email.

 23 005 014 988